jappabl/aithermostat/houseconfig.md

  * "settings" (array of numbers) (what power the heater can be set to on the interval $[-1,1]$.
 Negative numbers indicate cooler power, positive numbers indicate heater power, $0$ is off)

 # Floors
 The value of "floors" should be an array.
 Each entry in the array corresponds to a floor in the house.
 Each entry in the array is an object.
-That object should have 2 key-value pairs: "height" and "walls". "height" is the height of the floow in meters.
-All rooms in the floor will have the same height. "walls" is an array of objects.
+That object should have 2 key-value pairs: "height" and "rooms". "height" is the height of the floow in meters.
+All rooms in the floor will have the same height. "rooms" is an array of objects, each consisting of a single key-value pair with name "walls". "walls" is also an array of objects and is described below.
 The program will automatically determine if segments of the wall are internal or external.
-The house builder python module will construct rooms from the provided walls.

 ## Walls
 Each wall object should have 6 key-value pairs.
 They are: